python/mypy/docs/source/runtime_troubles.rst

 --------------------

 Type comments can't cause runtime errors because comments are not evaluated by Python.
-Using string literal types sidesteps the problem of annotations that would cause runtime errors in a similar way.
+In a similar way, using string literal types sidesteps the problem of annotations that would cause runtime errors.

 Any type can be entered as a string literal, and you can combine string-literal types with non-string-literal types freely: